 An extended conversation on the stage at Thalian Hall with Shirley Knight and director Gary Lundgren was one of Saturday’s many highlights.
 Bobcat Goldthwait made his first appearance at the festival with his found footage horror film Willow Creek.
 The world premiere of Rebecca Kenyon’s doc Something You Can Call Home sold out on Friday night.
 Toronto based filmmaker Ingrid Veninger’s The Animal Project had its US premier at City Stage.

 Cuctails took over the booze scene during the fest, conjuring delicious regional cocktails for us all.
 Louis Foreman taught us what to do after you’ve thought of a great idea in his keynote Connect speech.
-Ingrid Jungermann made a return to Wilmington with her queer dark comedy Women Who Kill, and UNCW alum producer Hillary Pierce brought us TOWER.
-Tribute to local camera engineer legend Joe Dunton included films like Oliver!, The Shining, and Dance Craze.
+Ingrid Jungermann made a return to Wilmington with her queer dark comedy Women Who Kill, and UNCW alum producer Hillary Pierce brought us Tower.
+A tribute to local camera engineer legend Joe Dunton included films like Oliver!, The Shining and Dance Craze.
 Vivan Kubrick and steadicam inventor Garrett Brown joined for a livestreamed Q&A!

 23andMe?
 23andYouAndYouAndYou!
 Special events included The Eyeslicer Road Show, a mind-melting TV show by former head of film at Kickstarter Jane Schoenbrun.
 Ricky Kelly’s Black Beach/White Beach: A Tale of Two Beaches (a 2016 Cucalorus Indie Filmmakers Fund grant recipient) was picked up for distribution by Gravitas Ventures following a sold out world premiere screening.